 - Click the Activate button.

-- 2. Choose a LOINC code: Click the radio button for In House Test Name Database.
-Click the drop-down arrow and select the diagnostic test name.
+- Proceed to 2.
+Choose a LOINC code and confirm the radio button is selected for In House Test Name Database.

 - Click the Update button.

-- Confirmation window displays, click Yes to continue.
+- A confirmation window displays, click Yes to continue.

 Survey LOINC Code Update

 - Navigate to Clinical tab > More button (Customize group) > Surveys.

 - The Survey Forms Explorer window opens, highlight the survey to add/edit a LOINC code.

 - Click into the Equiv LOINC: field and enter the LOINC code.

 You may only update the LOINC codes for Risk Questions that the practice has added to the Risk Assessments Editor.

 - Navigate to Clinical tab > More button (Customize group) > Risk Assessments.